Background pattern

 Calcium and vitamin D supplements

-You should take calcium and vitamin D supplements during treatment with XGEVA unless your blood calcium levels are high.
+You should take calcium and vitamin D supplements during treatment with XGEVA unless you have high levels of calcium in your blood.
 Your doctor will explain this to you.
-If your blood calcium level is low, your doctor may decide to prescribe calcium supplements before starting treatment with XGEVA.
+If your blood calcium levels are low, your doctor may decide to prescribe calcium supplements before starting treatment with XGEVA.

 Low blood calcium levels

-Contact your doctor immediately if you experience muscle spasms, twitches, or cramps, and/or numbness or tingling in your fingers and toes or around your mouth and/or convulsions, confusion, or loss of consciousness during treatment with XGEVA.
-It is possible that your blood calcium level is low.
+Contact your doctor immediately if you experience muscle spasms, twitches, or cramps, and/or numbness or tingling in your fingers and/or around your mouth and/or seizures, confusion, or loss of consciousness during treatment with XGEVA.
+You may have low blood calcium levels.

-Inform your doctor if you have or have had severe kidney problems, renal insufficiency, or if you have needed to undergo dialysis, as this may increase the risk of low blood calcium levels, especially if you do not take calcium supplements.
+Tell your doctor if you have or have had severe kidney problems, kidney failure, or if you have needed dialysis, as this may increase the risk of low blood calcium levels, especially if you do not take calcium supplements.

-Frequent adverse effects (may affect up to 1 in 10 people) have been reported, including osteonecrosis of the jaw (bone damage in the jaw) in patients receiving XGEVA for bone-related conditions.
-Osteonecrosis of the jaw may also occur after stopping treatment.
+A common side effect (may affect up to 1 in 10 people) called osteonecrosis of the jaw (damage to the jawbone) has been reported in patients receiving XGEVA injection for cancer-related conditions.
+Osteonecrosis of the jaw can also occur after stopping treatment.

-It is essential to try to prevent the development of osteonecrosis of the jaw, as it can be a painful condition that may be difficult to treat.
-To reduce the risk of developing osteonecrosis of the jaw, you should take the following precautions:
+It is essential to try to prevent the development of osteonecrosis of the jaw as it can be a painful condition that can be difficult to treat.
+To reduce the risk of developing osteonecrosis of the jaw, you should take some precautions:

-• Before receiving treatment, inform your doctor or nurse (healthcare professional) if you have any problems with your mouth or teeth.
-Your doctor should delay the start of your treatment if you have unhealed wounds in your mouth produced by dental procedures or oral surgery.
+• Before treatment, tell your doctor or nurse (healthcare professional) if you have any problems with your mouth or teeth.
+Your doctor should delay the start of your treatment if you have open wounds in your mouth or jaw due to dental or oral surgery.
 Your doctor will recommend a dental examination before starting treatment with XGEVA.

-• While being treated, you should maintain good oral hygiene and receive regular dental check-ups.
-If you use dental prostheses, ensure they fit properly.
+• While being treated, you should maintain good oral hygiene and have regular dental check-ups.
+If you wear dental prostheses, you should ensure they fit properly.

 • If you are undergoing dental treatment or will undergo dental surgery (e.g., tooth extractions), inform your doctor about your dental treatment and inform your dentist that you are being treated with XGEVA.

-• Contact your doctor and dentist immediately if you experience any problems with your mouth or teeth, such as loose teeth, pain, or inflammation, ulcers that do not heal or suppurate, as these may be signs of osteonecrosis of the jaw.
+• Contact your doctor and dentist immediately if you experience any problems with your mouth or teeth, such as loose teeth, pain, or swelling, ulcers that do not heal or are draining, as these could be signs of osteonecrosis of the jaw.

-Patients undergoing chemotherapy and/or radiation therapy, taking steroids, or anti-angiogenic medications (used to treat cancer), who have undergone dental surgery, do not have regular dental check-ups, have gum disease, or are smokers, may have a higher risk of developing osteonecrosis of the jaw.
+Patient undergoing chemotherapy and/or radiation therapy, taking steroids or anti-angiogenic medications (used to treat cancer), undergoing dental surgery, not undergoing regular dental check-ups, having gum disease, or being a smoker may have a higher risk of developing osteonecrosis of the jaw.

 Unusual fractures of the thigh bone

 Some people have developed unusual fractures of the thigh bone during treatment with XGEVA.
-Contact your doctor if you experience recent or unusual pain in your hip, groin, or thigh.
+Contact your doctor if you experience new or unusual pain in the hip, groin, or thigh.

-High blood calcium levels after stopping XGEVA treatment
+High blood calcium levels after stopping treatment with XGEVA

-Some patients with giant cell tumor of bone have presented high blood calcium levels weeks or months after stopping treatment.
-Your doctor will monitor signs and symptoms of high blood calcium levels after stopping XGEVA treatment.
+Some patients with giant cell tumors of bone have developed high blood calcium levels weeks or months after stopping treatment.
+Your doctor will monitor you for signs and symptoms of high blood calcium levels after stopping treatment with XGEVA.

 Children and adolescents

-XGEVA is not recommended for children and adolescents under 18 years of age except for adolescents with giant cell tumor of bone whose bones have stopped growing.
-XGEVA has not been studied in children and adolescents with other types of cancer that have spread to the bones.
+XGEVA is not recommended for children and adolescents under 18 years of age, except for adolescents with giant cell tumor of bone whose bones have stopped growing.
+The use of XGEVA has not been studied in children and adolescents with other types of cancer that have spread to the bone.

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
-This includes those obtained without a prescription.
-It is essential to inform your doctor if you are being treated with
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.
+This includes medicines obtained without a prescription.
+It is particularly important that you tell your doctor if you are being treated with

 • a bisphosphonate

-You should not take XGEVA with other medications that contain denosumab or bisphosphonates.
+You should not take XGEVA with other medicines that contain denosumab or bisphosphonates.

 Pregnancy and breastfeeding

 XGEVA has not been tested in pregnant women.
-It is essential to inform your doctor if you are pregnant, think you may be pregnant, or plan to become pregnant.
-XGEVA is not recommended during pregnancy.
-Women of childbearing age should use effective contraceptive methods during treatment with XGEVA and at least 5 months after stopping XGEVA treatment.
+If you are pregnant, think you may be pregnant, or plan to become pregnant, tell your doctor.
+XGEVA should not be used during pregnancy.
+Women of childbearing potential should use effective contraceptive methods during treatment with XGEVA and for at least 5 months after stopping treatment with XGEVA.

-If you become pregnant during treatment with XGEVA or less than 5 months after stopping XGEVA treatment, please inform your doctor.
+If you become pregnant during treatment with XGEVA or less than 5 months after stopping treatment with XGEVA, tell your doctor.

-The excretion of XGEVA in breast milk is unknown.
-It is essential to inform your doctor if you are breastfeeding or plan to be.
-Your doctor will help you decide whether to stop breastfeeding or whether to stop taking XGEVA, taking into account the benefits of breastfeeding for the child and the benefits of XGEVA for the mother.
+It is not known whether XGEVA is excreted in breast milk.
+If you are breastfeeding or plan to breastfeed, tell your doctor.
+Your doctor will help you decide whether to stop breastfeeding or stop taking XGEVA, taking into account the benefits of breastfeeding for the baby and the benefits of XGEVA for the mother.

-If you are breastfeeding during treatment with XGEVA, please inform your doctor.
+If you are breastfeeding during treatment with XGEVA, tell your doctor.

-Consult your doctor or pharmacist before taking any other medication.
+Ask your doctor or pharmacist for advice before taking any other medicine.

 XGEVA contains sorbitol

-This medication contains 78 mg of sorbitol in each vial.
+This medicine contains 78 mg of sorbitol in each vial.

 XGEVA contains sodium

-This medication contains less than 1 mmol of sodium (23 mg) per 120 mg; it is essentially "sodium-free".
+This medicine contains less than 1 mmol of sodium (23 mg) per 120 mg; this is essentially “sodium-free”.

-XGEVA must be administered under the responsibility of a healthcare professional.
+XGEVA should be administered under the supervision of a healthcare professional.

-The recommended dose of XGEVA is 120 mg administered once every 4 weeks as a single subcutaneous injection.
-XGEVA will be injected in the thigh, abdomen, or upper arm.
+The recommended dose of XGEVA is 120 mg administered once every 4 weeks in a single injection under the skin (subcutaneously).
+XGEVA will be injected into the thigh, abdomen, or upper arm.
 If you are being treated for giant cell tumor of bone, you will receive an additional dose 1 and 2 weeks after the first dose.

-You must also take calcium and vitamin D supplements during XGEVA treatment unless you have high levels of calcium in your blood.
-Your doctor will explain this.
+You should also take calcium and vitamin D supplements during treatment with XGEVA unless you have high levels of calcium in your blood.
+Your doctor will explain this to you.

-Inform your doctor immediatelyif any of the following symptoms occur during treatment with XGEVA (may affect more than 1 in 10 people):
+Tell your doctor immediatelyif you experience any of these symptoms during treatment with XGEVA (may affect more than 1 in 10 people):

-• muscle spasms, tics, cramps, numbness or tingling in the fingers of the hands and feet or around the mouth and/or convulsions, confusion or loss of consciousness.
-These symptoms may be a sign that your blood calcium levels are low.
-Low blood calcium levels may also cause a change in the heart rhythm called QT prolongation, which is observed through an electrocardiogram (ECG).
+• muscle spasms, twitches, cramps, numbness or tingling in your fingers and/or around your mouth and/or seizures, confusion, or loss of consciousness.
+These symptoms may be a sign of low blood calcium levels.
+Low blood calcium levels can also cause a change in heart rhythm called QT prolongation, which is seen on an electrocardiogram (ECG).

-Inform your doctor and dentist immediatelyif you experience any of the following symptoms during treatment with XGEVA or after stopping treatment (may affect up to 1 in 10 people):
+Tell your doctor and dentist immediatelyif you experience any of these symptoms during treatment with XGEVA or after stopping treatment (may affect up to 1 in 10 people):

-• persistent pain in the mouth and/or jaw, inflammation and/or ulcers that do not heal in the mouth or jaw, suppuration, numbness or heaviness in the jaw or loosening of a tooth may be signs of jaw bone damage (osteonecrosis).
+• persistent pain in the mouth and/or jaw, swelling and/or ulcers that do not heal in the mouth or jaw, draining, numbness or feeling of heaviness in the jaw or loosening of a tooth may be signs of bone damage in the jaw (osteonecrosis).

 Very common side effects(may affect more than 1 in 10 people):

-• bone, joint, and/or muscle pain that is sometimes intense,
+• bone, joint, and/or muscle pain that can be severe,

 • breathing difficulties,